dkorver/food/index.md

 ## API Interaction Functions

-The first function will clean up the variable names so that they are readable instead of having periods in the name.
+The first challenge with this API was dealing with the variable names.
+The default names are not preferable for me to work with when doing data analysis.
+So I created a function to rename some of the variables to make them readable.